 - some nuts (almonds, pistachios, cashews, pecans and hazelnuts).

-These fats can lower bad cholesterol levels (LDL cholesterol).
-One type of polyunsaturated fat is omega-3, which can help prevent clotting of blood, reducing the risk of stroke and also helps lower triglycerides, a type of blood fat linked to heart disease.
+Polyunsaturated fats can lower bad cholesterol levels (LDL cholesterol).
+One type is omega-3, which can help prevent clotting of blood, reducing the risk of stroke and also helps lower triglycerides, a type of blood fat linked to heart disease.
 The best sources of omega-3 fat are:

 - cold-water fish (mackerel, sardines, herring, rainbow trout and salmon)